Kotchanit/Kotchanit/README.md

   <a href="mailto:kotchanit.e@gmail.com">📧 kotchanit.e@gmail.com</a>
 </p>

-<p align="center">May your code be clean, efficient, and always deploy smoothly! 🚀</p>
+<p align="center">May your coding journey be filled with exciting discoveries and successful deployments! 🚀</p>